 Stream Processing Engine

-Stream Computing Architecture
+Stream Processing Architecture

-The architecture of TDengine's stream computing is illustrated in the following diagram.
-When a user inputs SQL to create a stream, first, the SQL is parsed on the client side, generating the logical execution plan and its related attribute information required for stream computing execution.
+The architecture of TDengine's stream processing is illustrated in the following diagram.
+When a user inputs SQL to create a stream, first, the SQL is parsed on the client side, generating the logical execution plan and its related attribute information required for stream processing execution.
 Next, the client sends this information to the mnode.
 The mnode uses the vgroups information from the database where the data source (super) table is located, dynamically converts the logical execution plan into a physical execution plan, and further generates a Directed Acyclic Graph (DAG) for the stream task.
-Finally, the mnode initiates a distributed transaction, distributing the task to each vgroup, thereby starting the entire stream computing process.
+Finally, the mnode initiates a distributed transaction, distributing the task to each vgroup, thereby starting the entire stream processing process.

-• Task scheduling, responsible for converting the logical execution plan into a physical execution plan and distributing it to each vnode.
+- Task scheduling, responsible for converting the logical execution plan into a physical execution plan and distributing it to each vnode.

-• Checkpoint scheduling, responsible for periodically generating checkpoint transactions and distributing them to each source task.
+- Checkpoint scheduling, responsible for periodically generating checkpoint transactions and distributing them to each source task.

-• Exec monitoring, responsible for receiving reported heartbeats, updating the execution status of each task in the mnode, and periodically monitoring the execution status of checkpoints and DAG change information.
+- Exec monitoring, responsible for receiving reported heartbeats, updating the execution status of each task in the mnode, and periodically monitoring the execution status of checkpoints and DAG change information.

-Additionally, the mnode also plays a crucial role in issuing control commands to stream computing tasks, including but not limited to pausing, resuming execution, deleting stream tasks, and updating upstream and downstream information of stream tasks.
+Additionally, the mnode also plays a crucial role in issuing control commands to stream processing tasks, including but not limited to pausing, resuming execution, deleting stream tasks, and updating upstream and downstream information of stream tasks.

 On each vnode, at least two stream tasks are deployed: one is the source task, which is responsible for reading data from the WAL (and from the TSDB when necessary) for subsequent task processing and distributing the processed results to downstream tasks; the other is the sink task, which is responsible for writing the received data into the vnode it resides in.
 To ensure the stability of the data flow and the scalability of the system, each sink task is equipped with flow control capabilities to adjust the data writing speed according to actual conditions.